Group visits at Bateman's

 - Children under 5, Free

 Group visits are not permitted on Sundays or Bank Holiday weekends or on Saturdays between March and October.

 We have parking for 2 coaches, 20 yards from visitor reception.
 The car park has an uneven surface in the parking area, a short distance from a tarmaced path down to visitor reception.

 The average duration recommended for a visit is 3 hours.
 Bookings will be scheduled to allow for 2 groups in the morning and 2 groups in the afternoon.
-We can offer specialist talke and garden tours to compliment your visit, subject to staff and volunteer availability.
+We can offer specialist talks and garden tours to compliment your visit, subject to staff and volunteer availability.
 These talks and tours incur an additional cost.
 Please enquire on booking if you would like to consider this offer.

 Our tea room